If you want to grow your digital marketing agency, you’ve got to be willing to say NO to potential clients that are a bad fit.

 Demanding hypergrowth on a super-short timeline: A partner at a PPC agency in LA said he needed to grow 2X in 3 months and 4-5X in 20 months.
 In my experience, that’s an unreasonably fast growth expectation.
 I referred them to Peter Levitan, who specializes in new business consulting for agencies.

 Traditional media-only agencies: A traditional media agency reached out, wanting to diversify into digital media.
 I’ve helped clients become “more digital” but I don’t have lots of experience in media-specific agencies—my clients are typically doing web design, video production, content marketing, whitehat SEO, and other non-media digital activities.
 I introduced the agency to several freelancer friends who could help them make the transition.

 Valuation: The owner of a traditional agency needed a valuation for a buyout.
 I’ve helped clients with valuations in a larger context, but the particulars here were somewhat messy.
-I referred them to David C. Baker at ReCourses—he’s done valuations a million times and would be a better match.
+I referred them to David C. Baker—he’s done agency valuations a million times and would be a better match.
 Indeed, he finished the valuation ahead of schedule, and now I’ll help the client move forward.